 Richard Alan Carr, or Dick, passed on Dec.
 31, 2018, at home, surrounded by family, less than an hour before the new year.

-To send flowers in memory of Richard Alan Carr, please visit our Heartfelt Sympathies Store.
+To plant a memorial tree in honor of Richard Alan Carr, please visit our Heartfelt Sympathies Store.

 Broadly loved and respected for his sincere and positive spirit, Richard touched many lives—as husband, father, friend, philanthropist and business partner.
 He was an inspiration, a role model and a father figure to many.
 He will be deeply missed.
 With great passion for the outdoors, Richard shared his love of hiking, backpacking, skiing and fishing—instigating, planning and leading many adventures.
 He gave of himself for the causes true to him, from his sons’ Boy Scout troop, to Trout Unlimited, to his role as chairman of the board of the Wood River Land Trust.